jingconan/GAD/README.md

 ```

 Each **experiment** provides a subcommand that has certain functionality.

-Available subcommands (experiments) are as follows:
+We give some sample subcommands (experiments) as follows:

 detect
 ------